On the membership of two-variable Rational Inner Functions in spaces of Dirichlet-type: Contact order, factorization theorems, and past results

-For each $\zeta_2\in\mathbb{T},$ the function is a finite Blaschke product, with discrete zero set $\mathcal{Z}= \{a_1(\zeta_2),...,a_N(\zeta_2)\}\subset \mathbb{D}.$ Note that $N\leq \deg_{z_1}p $.
-The same holds if we fix the $z_1$-variable on the circle $\mathbb{T}.$ Consider now the distance of this zero set from the circle $\mathbb{T}.$ As is explained in \cite{PLMS}, this distance is controlled by $\min_{1\leq j\leq N}\{1-|a_j(\zeta_2)|\}.$ Intuitively speaking, some of these zeros of the finite Blaschke product in question tend to the boundary as $\zeta_2$ approaches the $\tau_2-$coordinate of the singularity, and then this distance tends to zero.
-In Theorem 3.5. of \cite{PLMS} the authors proved that for all $\zeta_2$ in a neighborhood $U\subset\mathbb{T}$ of the $\tau_2-$coordinate of the singularity.
-Essentially, the exponent $K$ is called contact order and measures the speed at which these zeros approach the $z_2$-coordinate of the singularity.
-In the papers \cite{Pisa}, \cite{Polonici} among others, the authors conduct a more systematic study of this quantity.
-An important property of the contact order $K$ is that it is always an even integer, $K=2L$ for some $L\in \mathbb{N}$.
-Very roughly speaking, this result is a consequence of the Puiseux factorization theorems for stable polynomials.
-A version of such a Puiseux factorization result is presented in \cite{Polonici} in the setting of the bi-upper halfplane $\mathbb{H}^2=\mathbb{H}\times \mathbb{H}.$ Note that any stable polynomial in $\mathbb{D}^2$ can be converted to a stable polynomial in $\mathbb{H}^2$ and vice versa; see \cite{Polonici} for details.
+The definition of the $z_2-$contact order $K^2$ of $\varphi$ is set up in an analogous manner.
+The papers \cite{Pisa,Polonici}, among others, present more systematic studies of contact order.
+One basic result is that the $z_1$- and $z_2$-contact orders are equal, meaning that it makes sense to speak of the {\it contact order} $K=K^1=K^2$ of $\varphi$.
+Another important property of the contact order $K$ is that it is an even integer, $K=2L$ for some $L\in \mathbb{N}$.
+Very roughly speaking, these result are consequences of Puiseux factorization theorems for stable polynomials.
+A version of such a Puiseux factorization result is presented in \cite{Polonici} in the setting of the bi-upper halfplane $\mathbb{H}^2=\mathbb{H}\times \mathbb{H}=\{(z_1,z_2)\in \mathbb{C}^2\colon \Im z_j>0, \, j=1,2\}.$ Note that any stable polynomial in $\mathbb{D}^2$ can be converted to a stable polynomial in $\mathbb{H}^2$ and vice versa via coordinatewise Cayley transforms